tirkarp/covid19-resource-library/testing/cdc/README.md

-# Centers for Disease Control and Prevention (CDC)'s Vulnerability Data
+# Centers for Disease Control and Prevention (CDC)'s Deaths Data

 CDC centralizes reporting data from nearly every state and related government agencies to form official figures for deaths, vulnerability, and disparities.